What Are the Duties of an Orthodontist?

 Employment and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), there were 5,530 orthodontists working in May 2012 (www.bls.gov).
-These orthodontists made an average annual salary of $186,320 at that time.
-The BLS also reported that employment of orthodontists was expected to increase 16% between 2012 and 2022, which is on par with the projected employment increase for all dentists.
+According to the U.S. Bureau of Labor Statistics (BLS), there were 6,190 orthodontists working in May 2014 (www.bls.gov).
+These orthodontists made an average annual salary of $201,030 at that time.
+The BLS also reported that employment of all dentists was expected to increase 16% between 2012 and 2022.
 Contributing to this projected increase is the fact that the baby-boom generation will likely need dental services.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: